top of page

 QUALIFICATIONS AND BACKGROUND

-All candidates should have proven leadership, development, and management experience.
+All candidates should have proven program management experience.

 • Self-directed, entrepreneurial workstyle with capacity to work collaboratively with diverse stakeholders